mohdazlanabas/project_dashboard/README.md

 - A fixed "today" of 2025-01-25 16:00 UTC is used for MVP:
   - Hourly view: shows 2025-01-25 00:00 → 16:00 only
   - Daily/Weekly/Monthly: month-to-date (Jan 1 → Jan 25, capped at Jan 31)

+## Layout Notes

+- The Date & Time card and Logos panel track the right edge of the dashboard card so they remain visually adjacent on narrower screens.

 ## Endpoints